 Just be sure that the rest of your localization efforts match the care you put into your icons and images.
 Otherwise it will leave the experience feeling off.

-An example of this is using imagery that feels natural in the language culture you’re serving, but having awkward and stilted and text content.
+An example of this is using imagery that feels natural in the language culture you’re serving, but having awkward and stilted text content.
 This disharmonious mismatch in tone will be noticed and felt, even if it isn’t concretely tied to any one thing.

 Different things mean different things in different ways